out4b/cdif/README.md

     response: 200 OK / 404 not found / 401 unauthrized

 ##### Disconnect device:
-Disconnect a single device
+Disconnect a single device, only successful if device is connected

     POST http://localhost:3049/device-control/<deviceID>/disconnect
     response: 200 OK / 404 not found / 401 unauthrized

 ##### Get spec of a single device:
-Retrieve the spec of a single device
+Retrieve the spec of a single device, only successful after if device is connected

     GET http://localhost:3049/device-control/<deviceID>/get-spec
     response: 200 OK / 404 not found / 401 unauthrized
     response body: JSON format of the device spec

 ##### Device control
-Invoke a device control action
+Invoke a device control action, only successful if device is connected

     POST http://localhost:3049/device-control/<deviceID>/invoke-action
     request boy: